abalter/mywebsite/content/ariel-balter-resume.md

 LEADING ACCOMPLISHMENTS
 -----------------------
+-   16s MiSeq genomic analysis of the human gut microbiome relating biota to Age Related Macular Degeneration.
 -   Automated submitting ChIP-Seq and RNA-Seq next-generation sequencing analysis code to a computing cluster.
 This saved time and improved consistency of results.
--   Organized and led two successful workshops on computing skills.
-100+ students, postdocs, and faculty attended each one.
-Workshop content published on GitHub.
+-   Organized and led two successful workshops on computing skills attended by 100+ students, postdocs, and faculty.
--   Implemented original system to extract and organize crops from stained cancer tissue images.
-Increased the investigators' throughput by a factor of 100x (33 citations).
+-   Increased image processing pipeline throughput by a factor of 100x (33 citations).
 -   Co-Published novel computer model for chick embryo development (43 citations).
 -   Co-Published novel computer models for atomic-scale reaction-diffusion systems (31 citations).
--   Organized and maintained software inventory for computational scientists.
--   Improved storage and retrieval of historical video documents at a government facility.
+-   Improved storage and retrieval of historical video images at a government library.

 SKILLS
 ------